Kent Monkman, Resurgence of the People, 2019. The Metropolitan Museum of Art, New York.

 But, Monkman’s expression would not bar another artist who also creates derivative works using the same sample elements from older paintings if the two works are not substantially similar in expression.
 Just the idea to remix and remodel aspects of older, public domain artworks would be an idea, not expression.
 Again, it is the purpose of copyright law to permit broad, permissive expression, not a private economic gain for a limited group of artists.

-One thought on “Originality & Creativity in Contemporary Works of Art”
+7 thoughts on “Originality & Creativity in Contemporary Works of Art”

 Comments are closed.